SAE Expression College: Student life

 Student life, like the school itself, was different from a typical college.
-Since a new class started every eight weeks, classmates who started at the same time frequently stayed together throughout the program (and sometimes assigned a name to their group).
+Since the curriculum was accelerated, with new courses at one time beginning every 5 weeks, and later every 8 weeks, classmates who started at the same time frequently stayed together throughout the program (and sometimes assigned a name to their group).
 This was seen as a benefit, as one of the school's focuses was putting out small teams of graduates who knew each other and had worked together, so that they could get group internships.
-Class sizes varied from 10 to 35 students, with a maximum number of 50 students in classes where students from different degree programs were combined, mostly the core curriculum subjects.
+Class sizes were kept small, usually limited to 36 students.

 There were several groups and clubs within the different degree programs of the school, each oriented toward student interests.
 Students in the relevant degree program generally managed the groups, with an instructor providing support.

 SAE Expression College did not have on-campus student housing, but worked with Collegiate Housing Services to offer housing for students.
 CHS offered a shared housing program for new and ongoing students.
 CHS also helped students find alternative housing through their referral program.
 Most students lived within 5 mi of the school in apartment complexes in the immediate area, often with roommates.